haiku/website/content/blog/rajagopalan/2019-08-15_gsoc_2019_final_report.md

 ### WebKit Rewind⏪

 I'll go through what has been done till now on webkit2.
-I know I know that you guys would have read the same stuffs in my previous posts, please don't get bored 🥱 I promise its so interesting 👍🏻 this time.
-I have added stats for nerds *cough,cough* (that is link to commits that implements a specific feature)
+I know I know that you guys would have read the same stuffs in my previous posts, please don't get bored, I promise it's so interesting this time.
+I have added stats for nerds *cough, cough* (that is link to commits that implements a specific feature)

 > Community Bonding

 By this time, I have talked with lot of haiku dev's mostly chitchat.
 I have never felt so welcomed anywhere.
 They accepted me even if I asked any stupid question.

-Sorry don't know any github links related to this 🤣.
+Sorry don't know any github links related to this.

 > Enable build fix